Museum der Moderne Salzburg

-The Museum der Moderne Salzburg has two buildings at two different locations in Salzburg, Austria.
+The Museum der Moderne Salzburg has two buildings in Salzburg, Austria.
 The Rupertinum in the old town for new artistic concepts opened in 1983 and the Museum on the Mönchsberg for modern art in a contemporary setting opened in 2004.

 History

 The idea for the foundation of a collection and museum of modern art goes back to an initiative of Salzburg art dealer Friedrich Welz, who donated a large part of his private collection to the state of Salzburg.
 Owing to his personal friendship with Oskar Kokoschka the museum also received a great number of works from the Austrian expressionist.